Quantity Surveyor

 Education

-A great way to become qualified to be a quantity surveyor is to get an accredited degree from the Royal Institution of Chartered Surveyors (RICS).
-You could choose an undergraduate degree in quantity surveying, construction engineering, or management.
-These degrees give you relevant skills and experience to do the job to a high level.
-You can find RICS accredited courses with the RICS course search tool.
+A great way to become qualified as a quantity surveyor is to get an accredited degree from the Royal Institution of Chartered Surveyors (RICS).
+You could choose an undergraduate degree in Quantity Surveying, Construction Engineering or Construction Management.
+These degrees will give you the relevant skills and experience to do the job to a high level.

-If your undergraduate degree is in a different subject to quantity surveying or construction engineering, you can do a postgraduate conversion course.
-You can also use the RICS course search tool to find relevant courses.
+If your undergraduate degree is in a different subject to Quantity Surveying or Construction Engineering, you can do a postgraduate conversion course.

 If you’re not interested in going down the degree path, you can do an apprenticeship.
 Your apprenticeship could be as a surveying technician.
-In an apprenticeship over a degree, you’ll get more hands-on and practical experience whilst saving money as some internships offer you a modest salary for the work you do.
-However, reaching the goal of becoming a quantity surveyor is often not as easy with an apprenticeship as with a degree as you need some years of work experience first.
-If you’re interested in apprenticeships, you can use the government’s apprenticeship search tool to find out what’s available to you right now.
+In an apprenticeship rather than a degree, you’ll get more hands-on and practical experience of the skills a quantity surveyor needs while actually saving money, as some internships offer you a modest salary for the work you do.
+However, reaching the goal of becoming a quantity surveyor is often not as easy with an apprenticeship as with a degree, as you’ll need some years of work experience first.

 Work experience

 If you’re interested in becoming a quantity surveyor but want to skip the degree or apprenticeship education, you can work your way up to entering the job.
-To become a quantity surveyor without specific education, you need around 5-10 years of experience in construction.
-This could be as a builder, contractor or other relevant role.
-You need this amount of experience so you can accurately estimate the cost of items and know the process of building and understand the building process.
+To become a quantity surveyor without specific education, you need around 5 to 10 years of experience in construction.
+This could be as a builder or contractor or in another relevant role.
+You need this amount of experience so that you can accurately estimate the cost of items, know the process of building and understand the building process.

 Professional qualifications

 If you choose to, you can register to become a chartered surveyor with RICS.
-This gives you a level of professional status and perhaps helps you stand out amongst other quantity surveyors.
+This will give you a professional status and perhaps help you to stand out among other quantity surveyors.

 Quantity surveyor skills

-Alongside the relevant education, having the right skills helps you do the job of a quantity surveyor well.
+Alongside the relevant education, having the right skills will help you fulfil the job profile of a quantity surveyor well.
 Here are the skills that you need to succeed:

 Hard skills